CZ-NIC/yangson/docs/instance.rst

       * ``ValidationScope.all`` – performs all checks from both items
 	above.

-      The value of the *content* argument belongs to the :class:`~.enumerations.ContentType` enumeration and specifies
+      The value of the *ctype* argument belongs to the :class:`~.enumerations.ContentType` enumeration and specifies
       whether the receiver's value is to be validated as configuration (``Content.config``) or as both configuration and state data